keshavg24/keshavg24/README.md

 - 👋 Hi, I’m @keshavg24
 - 👀 I’m interested in Coding, Chess
 - 🌱 I’m currently learning Golang.
-- 💞️ I’m looking to collaborate on Frontend Angular, React, Next.
+- 💞️ I’m looking to collaborate on Frontend Angular, React, NextJs
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 keshavg24/keshavg24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.